SoftwareAG/sag-unattended-installations/03.test/IntegrationServer/1005/IntegrationServer1/readme.md

 4. Eventually change H_SUIF_PORT_PREFIX to avoid port conflicts
 5. Issue docker-compose up
    1. Note: first run will take some time as it installs everything necessary
-6. Open a browser to [localhost API Gateway UI](http://localhost:48172) or [load balancer set API Gateway UI](http://host.docker.internal:48172) (or change port if you changed the port prefix)
+6. Open a browser to [localhost Integration Server](http://localhost:5555)
-   1. Note LB is iset according to docker-desktop conventions if you are using another system adapt as required the file scripts/config/lb.json
-7. You should observe Administrator password has been changed to manage1 and LB are set appropriately
-8. You should observe the fact extended settings were altered as per the provided json configuration.
+7. You should observe the fact extended settings were altered as per the provided json configuration.

 ## Reusing the scripts for other environments